johnnolan/blog/_posts/2017-03-05-jekyll-amp-setup.markdown

  [_config-amp.yml](https://github.com/johnnolan/blog/blob/master/_config-amp.yml).

 In the _layouts-amp folder we have a copy of the _layouts folder.
-This will be used to the necessary html layout changes needed.
+This will be used for the necessary html layout changes needed.

 The new _config-amp.yml is a copy of our _config.yml and we will be adding some additional settings to it so we can specify new defaults for it to use.

-This means we will have to run to separate processes to produce 2 versions of the site but don't worry I will cover how we can make this simple later.
+This means we will have to run to separate processes to produce 2 versions of the site but don't worry I will cover how we can make this simpler later.

-In our _config-amp.yml add to the bottom the following settings.
+In your _config-amp.yml add to the bottom the following settings.

 ```
 destination:   _site/amp